 3. My hope is to die so I won’t sin anymore!

 If you feel any of these, God’s word assures us that He doesn’t think of you this way.
-All this guilt and condemnation comes from Satan (1 Peter 5:8-9).
-Although the Holy Spirit rebukes, He encourages and helps us to stand from our failure.
+The guilt and condemnation come from the enemy Satan (1 Peter 5:8-9).
+Although the Holy Spirit rebukes sin, He does not condemn us.
 Jesus did not come to condemn you, but to help you overcome (John 3:17).
 Ask Him to be the messiah of your life!

 Sin can prevent blessings

 We can avoid hell but not the consequences of sin on earth.
 Your relationship, finances, and health can be affected when we hold on to sin (Jeremiah 5:25; James 1:22).
 Likewise, when we fully obey God, blessing comes.
 (Deuteronomy 28:1-3)

-Relationship, finances, and health can be affected when we hold on to sin
+Relationship, finances, & health can be affected when we hold on to sin